-We are delighted to announce that, for the second time in five years, Pump Aid has been shortlisted for this years Charity Awards, the longest-running and most prestigious awards scheme in the charity sector.
+We are delighted to announce that, for the second time in five years, Pump Aid has been shortlisted for this a UK Charity Award, the most prestigious awards scheme in the charity sector.

-The Charity Awards is the sector’s most highly-regarded excellence recognition scheme.
-All 30 shortlisted charities this year have been judged by an independent panel of sector leaders as having demonstrated best practice in leadership and management, from which other organisations can learn.
+All 30 shortlisted charities this year have been judged by an independent panel of sector leaders as having demonstrated best practice in leadership and management.

 Pump Aid has been shortlisted in the International Aid & Development category for our work in Malawi.
 This initiative creates sustainable access to safe water for rural communities in Malawi.